jordanpoulton/snake/lesson_plan.md

 The movement code for the snake to come now, as the first bit of code in the paint() function.
     The logic is simple
-    Pop out the tail cell and place it infront of the head cell
+    Pop out the tail cell and place it infront of the head

     ```js
     var head_x_position = snake_array[0].x;
     var head_y_position = snake_array[0].y;
     ```

     These were the position of the head cell.
     We will increment it to get the new head position

     ```js
     head_x_position++;